SamSaffron/graphite_docker/README.md

 ### Data volumes

-Graphite data is stored at `/var/lib/graphite/storage/whisper` within the container.
-If you wish to store your metrics outside the container (highly recommended) you can use docker's data volumes feature.
-For example, to store graphite's metric database at `/data/graphite` on the host, you could use:
+All data is stored in the /data folder in the container (graphite metrics and grafana db)

-    docker run -v /data/graphite:/var/lib/graphite/storage/whisper \
+    docker run -v /data/graphite:/data \
                -e SECRET_KEY='random-secret-key' \
                -p 80:80 \
                -p 3000:3000 \